TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 5 - Log Insight/4.5.1-vsphere/_index.md

 ![](4.5.1-fig-10.png)

-Let’s show the top tasks by showing the result in table format.
+Let's show the top tasks by showing the result in table format.

 ![](4.5.1-fig-11.png)